aved991/ChatBot/README.md

 The programming language used is Python.
-Yo slick make sure your Python version is above 3.6 Download Rasa, just type in the Terminal "pip install rasa"
+Yo slick make sure your Python version is above 3.6 Download Rasa, just type in the Terminal "pip install rasa" It is advised to use Pylance for this project